 The Board reviews the Nasdaq listing standards definition of "independence" for Audit Committee members on an annual basis and has determined that all members of Rigel's Audit Committee are independent (as independence is currently defined in Rules 5605(c)(2)(A)(i) and (ii) of the Nasdaq listing standards).
 The Board has also determined that Messrs.
 Goodwin, Katkin, and Lapointe each qualify as an "audit committee financial expert," as defined in applicable rules and regulations promulgated by the SEC, and satisfy the financial sophistication requirements of the Nasdaq listing standards.
 For each of Messrs.
-Goodwin, Katkin, and Lapointe, the Board made a qualitative assessment of their individual levels of knowledge and experience, based on a number of factors, including their respective formal education and the fact that each is a former chief executive officer with financial oversight responsibilities, as well as Mr. Katkin's experience as a licensed certified public accountant, Mr. Goodwin's experience as a principal accounting financial oversight responsibilities.
+Goodwin, Katkin, and Lapointe, the Board made a qualitative assessment of their individual levels of knowledge and experience, based on a number of factors, including their respective formal education and the fact that each is a former chief executive officer with financial oversight responsibilities, as well as Mr. Katkin's experience as a licensed certified public accountant, Mr. Goodwin's experience as a principal accounting officer for a public company, and Mr. Lapointe's experience as a licensed certified public accountant and both a principal financial officer and a chief executive officer with financial oversight responsibilities.

-REPORT OF THE AUDIT COMMITTEE OF THE BOARD OF DIRECTORS(1)
+REPORT OF THE AUDIT COMMITTEE OF THE BOARD OF DIRECTORS